Kim Kardashian Shares Racy Instagram Photo, Covered Only By Cherry Blossoms

 Earlier in the day, Kardashian once again took to Instagram to share a photo in which she references both cherry blossoms and her youngest daughter, baby Chi.
 In the snap, she is seen at the beach with her now-famous neon bikini holding baby Chi up above the crystal-clear water kissing her on the lips.

-“My Cherry Blossom Baby,” the mother-of-three wrote in the photo’s caption.
+“My Cherry Blossom Baby,” the mother of three wrote in the photo’s caption.